glondu/belenios/doc/Continuous_Integration.md

 ### Second strategy: Installation of Belenios from a Docker image that already has OCaml and Opam installed

-The classical Continuous Integration script seen un previous section downloads OCaml and Opam from their sources, compiles them and installs them.
+The classical Continuous Integration script seen in previous section downloads OCaml and Opam from their sources, compiles them and installs them.
 This step lasts several minutes (around 6 minutes, mainly during the construction of the "world").
 It is possible to use a Docker image that has already pre-installed these tools on a linux distribution.
 The downloaded Docker image will then be a bit heavier than a classical linux distribution, but we save computation time.

-OCaml developers maintain Docker Hub repositories `ocaml/opam` and `ocaml/opam2` (respectively for Opam 1.x.x and Opam 2.x.x), that contain images of several different linux distributions (including Debian 9), on which som versions of OCaml and Opam have been installed.
+OCaml developers maintain Docker Hub repositories `ocaml/opam` and `ocaml/opam2` (respectively for Opam 1.x.x and Opam 2.x.x), that contain images of several different linux distributions (including Debian 9), on which some versions of OCaml and Opam have been installed.

 The classical installtion procedure of Belenios currently uses OCaml 4.02.3 and Opam 1.2.2.
-I have not been able to make work the installation of the Opam packages with a Docker image that has this version of Opam installed, because of an dependencies resolution error.
+I have not been able to make work the installation of the Opam packages with a Docker image that has this version of Opam installed, because of a dependencies resolution error.
 But, with an image that has Opam 2.0.0 installed, there was no problem, so I have chosen this version (image `ocaml/opam2:debian-9`).

 Regarding script `.gitlab-ci.yml`, the difference with the classical installation procedure (that uses a Debian 9 image), resides in the fact that instead of executing the whole `opam-bootstrap.sh` script, we execute only the part of it that installs Opam packages: ```eval `grep "opam install" ./opam-bootstrap.sh` ```